obsidiansystems/obelisk/lib/route/docs/introduction.md

         ...
 ```

-The `enumEncoder` uses the `Universe` instance to ensure coverage over every possible value for
+The `enumEncoder` uses the `Universe` typeclass to ensure coverage for every possible value for type
+`p`.
+We need an instance of this typeclass for our `MyRoute` type in order to use `enumEncoder`, we
-type `p`.
-We'll leverage `Generic`s to make GHC do this for us.
-Add the following instance of
+don't have to do much as we can leverage `Generic`s to make GHC do this for us.
+Add the following
-`Universe` for `MyRoute`:
+instance of `Universe` for `MyRoute`:

 ```haskell
 instance Universe MyRoute where